Jhapa District

+History

+The lowlands of Limbuwan (present-day terai lands of Sunsari, Morang, and Jhapa) were collectively known as Morang since the time of King Mawrong of 7th century.
+In the beginning of 1400 AD, Morang Kingdom patriated from Kingdom of Ilam and Kingdom of Mikluk Bodhey (Choubise) and started ruling on its own.

 Location

 Jhapa is the easternmost district of Nepal and lies in the fertile Terai plains.
 It is part of the Outer Terai.
 Jhapa borders with Ilam in the north, Morang in the west, the Indian state of Bihar in the south and the Indian state of West Bengal to the southeast and east.
 Geographically, it covers an area of 1606 km2 and lies on 87°39’ east to 88°12’ east longitude and 26°20’ north to 26°50’ north latitude.

 Climate and geography

-Jhapa receives 250 to 300 cm of rainfall a year, and mostly during the monsoon season in the summer, and its hilly northern area receives more rainfall than the south.
-The maximum temperature recorded is 42 °C in summer and 10 °C in winter.
+Jhapa receive 250 to 300 cm of rainfall a year, and mostly during the monsoon season in the summer, and its hilly northern area receives more rainfall than the south.
+The maximum temperature recorded is 42.5 °C in summer and 1 °C in winter.
 The lowest elevation point is 58 meters which is the lowest land in Nepal and the highest elevation point is 500 meters from mean sea level.